DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/reconstructions/tomopy_recon.rst

         ratio:
             visibility: intermediate
-            dtype: float
+            dtype: "[float, list[float, float]]"
             description: Ratio of the masks diameter in pixels to the smallest edge size along given axis.
+If a list of two floats is given, the second value is used to fill up the area outside the mask.
             default: "0.95"

         log_func: